+44 (0)1273 732 888

 22 / 02 / 16

 The executive summary of your bid, tender or proposal is the most important part of the entire document.
-However well-written the rest of your bid or sales proposal is, many people will only have the time (or motivation) to read the executive summary.
-And more than this, these readers will often be key decision-makers.
-This […]
+And how you structure your executive summary is key to how well it works.
+However well-written the rest of your bid or sales proposal is, many people will only have the time (or motivation) to read the […]

 Choose your words wisely (47)